 This is in reference to your application for correction of your naval record pursuant to the provisions of title 10 of the United States Code, section 1552.
+You requested, in effect, removal of the service record page 13 ("Administrative Remarks") entry dated 23 April 2004 and any other documentation of your discharge from the Navy Reserve on 23 April 2004.
+You also impliedly requested that the discharge be set aside and that you be reinstated.

-A three-member panel of the Board for Correction of Naval Records, sitting in executive session, considered your application on 21 October 1999.
+A three-member panel of the Board for Correction of Naval Records, sitting in executive session, considered your application on 2 August 2007.
 Your allegations of error and injustice were reviewed in accordance with administrative regulations and procedures applicable to the proceedings of this Board.
 Documentary material considered by the Board consisted of your application, together with all material submitted in support thereof, your naval record and applicable statutes, regulations and policies.
-In addition, the Board considered the advisory opinions furnished by the Navy Personnel Command dated 17 March and 21 April 1999, copies of which are attached.
-The Board also considered your letter dated 15 July 1999.
+In addition, the Board considered the advisory opinion furnished by the Navy Personnel Command dated 12 February 2007 with enclosures, a copy of which is attached.

-After careful and conscientious consideration of the entire record, the Board found that the evidence submitted was insufficient to establish the existence of probable material error or injustice.
-In this connection, the Board substantially concurred with the comments contained in the advisory opinions.
-Accordingly, your application has been denied.
-The names and votes of the members of the panel will be furnished upon request.
+After careful and conscientious consideration of the entire record, the Board found that the evidence submitted was insufficient to establish the existence of probable material error or injustice. this connection, the Board substantially concurred with the comments contained in the advisory opinion.
+Accordingly, your application has The names and votes of the members of the panel will been denied. be furnished upon request.